IT-Bill/vixx/README.md

    - Open the terminal and run the program by `vixx <filePath>`.
 2. **Program Window**:
 ![Program Window](doc/fig1.png)
+  - The top line shows all open file tabs, with the highlighted tabs for the current edit file.
-   - The yellow numbers in the left column are line numbers.
+   - The **yellow numbers** in the left column are line numbers.
-   - The white text in the middle is the text content.
+   - The **white text** in the middle is the text content.
-   - The green text on the left side of the bottom row indicates the Mode and the position of cursor.
+   - The **green text** on the left side of the bottom line indicates the Mode and the position of cursor.
-   - The light blue number in the middle of the bottom row is the Normal numeric control record.
+   - The **light blue number** in the middle of the bottom line is the Normal numeric control record.
-   - The blue text on the right side of the bottom row gives the file name, relative path, and total number of lines.
+   - The **blue text** on the right side of the bottom line gives the file name, relative path, and total number of lines.
 3. **Command-Mode Input**:
 ![Program Window](doc/fig2.png)
    - When typing in command mode, the bottom line is temporarily replaced with light blue command input.